-Dry road = 100%

-Wet road = from approx. 50 % to approx. 80 % (be particularly cautious on wet and dirty roads)

-Icy road = approx. 15 %
+Dry road = 100 % Wet road = from approx. 50 % to approx. 80 % (be particularly cautious on wet and dirty roads) Icy road = approx. 15 % soon as the prevailing temperatures fall close to the freezing point.
+If ice has formed on the road (e.g. due to fog), a thin film of water is then quickly produced on the ice which substantially reduces the grip of the tires.
+Under such weather conditions, drive, steer and brake particularly carefully.

-A given speed at which a vehicle driven on dry roads can stiil be fully controlled must be reduced when the same vehicle is to be driven safety on a wet or icy road.
+A given speed at which a vehicle driven on dry roads can still be fully controlled must be reduced when the same vehicle is to be driven safely on a wet or icy road.